lisa-lumos/Snowflake/08-queries.md

 - Snowflake may calculate the next value for a sequence as soon as the current sequence number is used, rather than waiting until the next sequence number is requested.
 So an `ALTER SEQUENCE ...
 SET INCREMENT ...` command may not affect the next operation that uses it.

 ## Persisted query results
-When a query is executed, the result is cached for 24hrs.
-This can be used for retrieval optimization to avoid re-generating query results when query & the original data did not change.
+`When a query is executed, the result is cached for 24hrs (result cache).` This can be used for retrieval optimization to avoid re-generating query results when query & the original data did not change.
 You can also use this cache to do post-processing.

-query results are reused if all of the following conditions are met:
+Query results are reused if all of the following conditions are met:
 - The new query syntactically matches the old query.
 - The query does not include functions like CURRENT_TIMESTAMP() etc. CURRENT_DATE() works though...
 - The query does not include UDFs or external functions.